victordewayne/Sales_performance_analysis_project/README.md

 Steps Followed:

-1. Data Cleaning & Transformation in Excel**:
+1. Data Cleaning & Transformation in Excel:
    - Used Excel to clean and transform raw data (e.g., handling missing values, duplicates, and inconsistent data).
    - Created pivot tables for initial analysis and insights.